Maksim2498/c-int-fmt/README.md

 # IntStr

-This is a small C library for integers parsing and formatting.
+This is a small C library for integer parsing and formatting.